 - Be careful on the roads!
 Driving standards are low in the Gulf States at the best of times.
 Around sunset, the roads are full of people rushing home to break their day-long fast with their families.
 Many are dehydrated and very tired.
 Seriously, be careful!

 Ramadan 2016 (1437) was particularly tough for those fasting because its four weeks almost exactly straddled the longest day, June 20.
-Ramadan 2017 (1438) though ten days earlier than last year, still includes the Summer solstice and will not be easy.
-In Northern countries, the effect is further amplified, with very early sunrises, very late sunsets and only a few hours of darkness to fit in all meals.
+Ramadan 2018 (1439) is twenty days earlier than 2016, so the days are slightly shorter and the heat less intense.
+In Northern countries, the effect of summer Ramadans is further amplified, with very early sunrises, very late sunsets and only a few hours of darkness to fit in all meals.
 And what about the lands with the midnight sun?
 Mercifully, Islam allows certain compromises in the fasting regime for these impossible climes!

 Extra Tips for Gulf Travellers:

 Shopping, business and Government office hours change during Ramadan.
 Most establishments post a notice of Ramadan timings at their entrance.
 Cafes, restaurants and takeaway food outlets do not open in daylight.
 However, food shops do open and you can buy food to cook at home.
 Expect hotel restaurants to be closed during daylight.
 International hotels will provide room service.

 Dress code during Ramadan is more restrained.
 Legs, shoulders and arms should be covered.
 In stricter quarters, even the wearing of jewellery is frowned upon, though this is not universal.

 Alcohol outlets (if any) usually remain closed throughout the month.
 In Dubai, hotel bars open in the evenings (after Iftar) but with no live music.
 The Filipino bands are usually allowed home for the month.
 In stricter states, bars are closed for the whole month, even for residents (though minibars may be stocked).